Health and wellbeing

 Wellbeing self-care during the pandemic

-The current situation is an extremely challenging one at every level of society and for each of us individually.
+The current global situation is an extremely challenging one at every level of society and for each of us individually.
 It is vital that we all take care of our mental as well as our physical wellbeing.
-Our Wellbeing for Learning framework is a very good place to start, and we have also collated some other Covid19-specific wellbeing resources to build on this.
+Our Learning Well framework is a very good place to start, and we have also collated some other Covid19-specific wellbeing resources to build on this.

 As a student at the University of Portsmouth we want you to fulfil your potential and have a life-changing student experience.
 At the heart of this is the personalised academic and pastoral support we offer, with a focus on wellbeing and resilience.